NevyanaMomchilova/portfolio_2/README.md

 Portfolio Version 2.
 Created with HTML5, CSS3 and JavaScript.
-Fully responsible and mobile friendly with included few animations.
+Fully responsive and mobile friendly with included few animations.